-The following are mentors for the Conducting Workshop II on 28th June 2017.
-If you prefer to work with a mentor, please inform Roland during the application process.
+The following are mentors for the Conducting Workshop on 18th July 2018.
+If you prefer to work with a particular mentor, please inform Roland during the application process.

 Roland Yeung convenor